NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

           bucket and object.
 5. Now navigate to Assets
     - Select the asset you created
-    - Under playback details you will see a URL for playback.
+    - Under playback details, you will see a URL for playback.
     - Now you can play from that URL!
     - But wait, let’s set up our Packaging group to useCloudFront.